On Her Majesty's Secret Service (film): Blofeld's Angels of Death

 The angels of death are 12 beautiful women from all over the world being brainwashed by Blofeld under the guise of allergy or phobia treatment to spread the Virus Omega.
-There is at least one blonde, brunette, and redhead as well as an Asian and black woman.
+There is at least one blonde, a brunette, a redhead, as well as Asian women and a Black woman.
 A number appeared in the representative styles of dress of their particular nation.
 Their unwitting mission is to help Blofeld contaminate and ultimately sterilise the world's food supply.